 Now that we have a freezer full of venison meat in different cuts, these meals are all getting the deer meat treatment!
 And I have to say, I may prefer it to their standard ground beef versions.

-Ground Venison Tacos are another staple you're family is sure to love.
+Ground Venison Tacos, Venison Chili, and Venison Shepherd's Pie are more staples your family is sure to love.

 - Take the time to caramelize the tomato taste to bring out its sweetness and richness.
 This really compliments the deer meat.